 According to Bangladesh Bank guideline on Risk Based Capital adequacy for banks, the disclosure on the websites should be made in a web page titled "Disclosure on Risk Based Capital (Basel-III)" and the link to the page should be prominently provided on the home page of the Bank's website.
-Each of these disclosure pertaining to a financial year should be available on the websites until disclosure of the 4th subsequent annual as on December 31, disclosure is made and here BKB has arranged to disclose It's BASEL report on 31.12.2019 under BASEL III as per the requirement and indications of Bangladesh Bank.
+Each of these disclosure pertaining to a financial year should be available on the websites until disclosure of the 4th subsequent annual as on December 31, disclosure is made and here BKB has arranged to disclose It's BASEL report on 30.06.2020 (on Audited Balance Sheet) under BASEL III as per the requirement and indications of Bangladesh Bank.